 Indian Health Services (IHS) enables individuals with both the services and funds to need to help cover their primary care

 They can get attention through facilities that are run by tribal organizations, the IHS, or Urban Indian Health Programs.
 Further, most of the health facilities operate near or on reservations.

 The IHS program is considered a payer of last resort, only paying after all other payers have first contributed.

 Indian Health Service works with budgets that must first be approved by Congress.
-They typically don’t receive enough funds to meet every single health care needs of all Alaska Natives and American Indians.
+They don’t have enough funds to meet every single health care need of all Alaska Natives and American Indians.

-IHS cannot offer specific health services and some services that may not be available throughout the entire year.
+IHS cannot offer specific health services and some services may not be available continuously.
 When you have both Medicare and IHS, you have access to more comprehensive care.